Attorney client satisfaction award

 How long does it take to get a workers’ compensation settlement check in GA?

 The time it takes to receive your workers’ compensation settlement check can greatly vary depending on the circumstances.
 The State Board generally takes 2-3 weeks to approve a settlement.
-The Employer/Insurer have up to 20 days to issue the settlement check after Board approval.
+The Employer/Insurer has up to 20 days to issue the settlement check after Board approval of your workers’ comp benefits.

 Can you sue your employer for negligence in GA?